 Do I really have to fill out all these forms?
 It looks like these forms don't apply to me.

-The forms packet contains all the necessary forms for your case.
+The Domestic Violence and Elder or Dependent Adult Abuse form packets contain all the necessary forms for your case.
 Follow the instructions on how to complete the forms.
-If you need assistance with a Domestic Violence Restraining Order, you may attend a free workshop at the William R. Ridgeway Family Relations Courthouse, in the Self-Help Center Computer Room, Room 113A, on Monday, Wednesday, and Friday.
-Check-in for the workshop is at 8:45 a.m.
-No appointment is necessary.
+If you need assistance with a Domestic Violence Restraining Order, you may contact the Self-Help Center through their e-Correspondence System.
+If you need assistance with an Elder or Dependent Adult Abuse Restraining Order, you may contactthe Self-Help Center through their e-Correspondence System.
 If your forms are not complete, they will not be accepted for filing.

 What if I don't want what the forms are asking for?

 You may select those orders you are requesting.
 If you do not wish to ask for certain orders, you may choose to leave those sections blank.
-When you submit your paperwork in Room 100, the filing clerk will review your forms for completeness.
 If you have left a required section blank, the clerk will not file your forms until that section has been completed.

 Do I have to make copies?

-If you are filing a Domestic Violence Restraining Order, you do not need to make copies before filing.
+If you are filing a Domestic Violence or Elder or Dependent Adult Abuse Restraining Order, you do not need to make copies before filing.
 Once the judge makes a decision to award a Temporary Restraining Order, the court will provide copies to you.